moxaj/archbroski/README.md

 ## Usage

 Approach an archnemesis statue and click its icon.
-Once the UI is visible, press your activation hotkey.
+Once the UI is visible, press your activation hotkey (default: `alt + 1`).
 Then, one of 3 things could happen:
  - __a__, a single modifier is highlighted and a __green checkmark__ pops up.
 Simply use that modifier.
  - __b__, the image recognition algorithm fails, indicated by a __red explamation point__.
 For why this might have happened, read through the `IMPORTANT` points below
  - __c__, the logic algorithm fails, indicated by a __red question mark__.
 Read the [Logic algorithm](#logic-algorithm) section to understand why this might have happened.